yhwang0123/document_classification/README.md

 ## Workflow
 ![alt text](https://github.com/yhwang0123/document_classification/blob/main/assets/workflow.png)

-### Data Explore
+### Data Exploration
 We dropped the duplicated data, and selected the data only from the source of training.
 After that, we found the dataset is extremly unbalanced, with 1 or 2 samples in a certain labels, while 20+ samples in another label.

 ### Data Preprocessing and Text Argumentation

+For handlining the imbalance in the classes we use text augmentation in two steps:

-- Translation:
+- Back Translation: \
-In order to add samples to minority label, and make data more balanced, we used goolge translate api to translate the original sample to other languages(English, Spanish, Portuguese,Chinese),and translate back to French.
+We generated synthetic data by back-translation.
+We use the GoogleTrans library in four different languages, English, Spanish, Italian, and Chinese and we made back translation to French, and add them to minority labels.
+Then we drop the duplicates.
 As the number of Dutch text is very limited, we use google translate to make it in French.
+So the language of the text are consistent.

 - Text Augmentation
+We applied contextual text augmentation using the NLPAUG library, and we dropped duplicates text again.

 ## Models:
 We have applied several models in machine learning and deep learning, to make the text classification.